dmsurti/AssimpKit/docs/developer/design.rst

 Generating Materials
 --------------------

 As seen in the visual for geometry transformation, the importer now generates a material for each mesh in the node.
 The material in assimp maps to `SCNMaterial`_ in scene kit.
-The importer generates a texture if available for the following material properties: diffuse, specular, ambient, reflective, opacity, normals and light map.
+The importer generates a image object for a texture or a color object for a color if available for the following material
+properties: diffuse, specular, ambient, reflective, opacity, normals, height, displacement and light map.
+Both embedded and external textures are supported.
 The material property in assimp maps to `SCNMaterialProperty`_.

 Generating Cameras
 ------------------